Start9Labs/documentation/site/source/support/faq/faq-general.rst

 How does Embassy work?
 ----------------------
-The current model Embassy runs on Raspberry Pi 4B hardware with a Cortex-a72 CPU, 8GB of RAM, has 2.4ghz and 5.0ghz IEEE 802.11AC wireless capabilities, an internal speaker for audio feedback of system operations, and an external SSD.
-It also features a high endurance MicroSD card, on which the operating system software is installed.

-embassyOS is based on Ubuntu Server and handles all operations of your Embassy device.
-This core element of the technology stack is what enables you to set up, login, access your Embassy’s dashboard, and install services.
+embassyOS (see next question) is based on Linux and handles all operations of your Embassy device.
+This core element of the technology stack is what enables you to set up, login, access your Embassy's dashboard, and install services.

 One of these operations is creating and managing Tor addresses, which are uniquely attributed to each service you download, as well as to the Embassy device itself.
 You can see your uniquely generated Tor address when you complete the setup process using the Setup App.
-This address is how you view your Embassy’s dashboard, which is actually just a website served up from your Embassy itself!
+This address is how you view your Embassy's dashboard, which is actually just a website served up from your Embassy itself!
 It is authenticated, of course, so only you can access it.

 You can connect to and manage your Embassy from any mobile device, desktop computer, or laptop computer.
 This is accomplished right through the browser by visiting your Embassy's private and unique URL.